-I like to build software and hardware that create, process and stream sound in real time, helping me to tell stories and explore auditory and spatial perception.
+I like to build software and hardware that create, process and stream sound in real time, helping me to create narratives, tell stories and explore auditory and spatial perception.
 I follow a very DIY practice, building my own intruments to perform live.
 For most of my work I rely on the Linux audio tools such as JACK and SuperCollider, occasionally contributing with SuperCollider development.
 Free Software is and has always been a big part of my work and ethics.

 I also participated of the on-the-fly project, promoting Live Coding practices and doing a residency with Ljudmila Lab in Ljubljana, Slovenia.

 Contact me via firstname.lastname@example.org.